PhotomatixCL documentation

-[Processing Options] [Output Options] [Input Files]
+PhotomatixCL [Processing Options] [Output Options] [Input Files]

-[Processing Options] refers to your choice for pre-processing (merge to HDR, alignment, deghosting, etc.), HDR processing (tone mapping/fusion) and finishing.
+These include pre-processing (merge to HDR, alignment, deghosting, etc.), HDR processing (tone mapping/fusion) and finishing.

-[Output Options] refers to the output path as well as options for the file format.
+This is where you set the output path as well as options for the file format.
 There are two ways to supply the output path:

 2. with the -d option followed by the path to the output folder and ending with the "\" character.
 The filename of the output image will be created by Photomatix similarly to how the batch of Photomatix Pro does it.
 (On Windows, due to the way its command line works, if you have this path in quotes, you need two backslash "\" characters at the end rather than one.)